maasglobal/serverless-wrapper-plugin/README.md

 ]
 ```

-* In the `custom` property of either your `s-project.json` or `s-function.json` add a wrapper property.
+* In the `custom` property of either your `s-project.json` or `s-function.json` add a default wrapper property.
 The path is relative to the project root.
+This is a fallback support if your s-function does not contains a `wrapperPath` property.

 ```{js}
 {